Alex-Kivit/LSI-test-task/README.md

 Normally I would add node_modules directory to .gitignore, however I decided to make an exception in this case for convenience purposes.
 There's also a little mess in commits - I accidentally removed migrations directory at some point :).

+The task took me about 5.5 hours to complete.
+Final tests, bug fixes and description took 1 more hour.

 # Setup
 1. In project root run:
       composer install